mojaloop/sdk-scheme-adapter/README.md

    }'
    ```

-   The respose from the above call should indicate the result of the communication between the scheme-adapter and the Mojaloop API enabled switch or simulator.
+   The response from the above call should indicate the result of the communication between the scheme-adapter and the Mojaloop API enabled switch or simulator.

 1. Speak to your switch operator or use your simulator to test the inbound (receiving money) API.